 - i.
 The elderly;

-- ii.
-People with disabilities;
+- People with disabilities; ii.

-- iii.
-Children;
+- Children; iii.

-- iv.
-Pregnant mothers and others who are difficult to evacuate by themselves and who take time to evacuate;
+- Others who are difficult to evacuate by themselves and who take time to evacuate (including pregnant mothers);

-- v.
-Assistants to those corresponding to i-iv mentioned above; and
+- Assistants to those corresponding to i-iv mentioned above; and

 - vi.
 Person who feel in danger.